daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/🐬DATA_STRUCTURES/README.md

   - Applications: Representing social networks, finding the shortest path in a city map, and solving puzzles and games.
 Example Code:

+This creates a graph with three nodes and three edges.
+Node 1 is connected to node 2, node 2 is connected to node 3, and node 3 is connected to node 1.

 ```ruby
 class Node
   attr_accessor :value, neighboors